 - ✓Canada Pension Plan (CPP) / Quebec Pension Plan (QPP)

-- ✗Income of other household members (unless co-signing undertaking)
+- ✗Income of other household members who are not co-signing the undertaking

 The 3-Year Income Requirement

-PGP sponsors must demonstrate LICO+30% income for each of the 3 most recent consecutive tax years.
+PGP sponsors must demonstrate minimum necessary income (LICO + 30%) for each of the 3 most recent tax years before the application date.
 This means:

-- ✓ CRA Notices of Assessment (NOA) are the primary document — IRCC requires the actual NOA, not just a T4 or bank statement
+- ✓ CRA Notices of Assessment (NOA) are the primary proof.
+IRCC needs the actual NOA (or your authorization to obtain it), not just a T4 or a bank statement

 💡 How to get your NOAs